refcell/twam/README.md

 ## How it works

+Requirements: `maxMintingAmount` number of erc721 tokens are minted to the `TWAM` contract in advance.

 For a given mint's `allocationPeriod` (let's use 24 hours), a given type of asset can be deposited into the [twam](./src/TWAM.sol) contract.
 Note: during the `allocationPeriod`, the deposit token can be withdrawn.

 Once the `allocationPeriod` ends, a cooldown period begins with a length of `mintingStart` - `allocationEnd`.